nagilson/pdf-marker/README.md

 ## Troubleshooting (Users, Developers)
 ### Windows

-* I have a Wacom tablet -- My tablet isn't being recognized:
+* I have a Wacom or other name brand tablet -- My tablet isn't being recognized:
 Some newer Wacom drivers don't include a wintab32.dll file which is necessary for Qt to receive tablet input.
 Driver 6.3.31-4 is the newest Wacom driver (09/18) that officially supports this software.
 Download here: http://cdn.wacom.com/u/productsupport/drivers/win/professional/WacomTablet_6.3.31-4.exe